up42/docs/source/reference/capabilities.rst

 There are the following operators:

    >
-       Is the inheritance operator.
-It is used when the value of a input capability key is **inherited** from the output capabilities of the previous block in the workflow.
+       Is the propagation operator.
+It is used when the value of a input capability key is **propagated**
+       to the output capabilities.
+See the usage of this operator :ref:`below <pansharpen-block-manifest>` for the
+       pansharpening block for Pléaides/SPOT.

    or
        Represents the boolean OR (disjunction) operator.
 Given an array of values for a key, the key has to match at least one of the values.
+The :ref:`manifest <s1-grd-block-manifest>` for the Sentinel 1 GRD full scene block below is a good example of usage of the ``or`` operator.

    ${parameter}
-       Represents a reference to a previously defined key in the capabilities.
-Allows a concise way of refering to previous key values without the need for error prone key-value pairs repetition.
+       Injects the value(s) of parameters from the job configuration into the capabilities.
+This operator is to be used when a value specified in the :term:`job parameters` is to be injected at execution time into the capabilities.
+As an example, raster tiling grid size can vary depending on the deep learning algorithm being used.
+E.g., some algorithms might require a specific tile grid size to perform best.
+This is to be done by **injecting** the ``tile_width`` and ``tile_height`` and
+       ``match_extents`` parameters from the job configuration into the capabilities.
+See :ref:`below <tiling-block-manifest>` for an
+       example of a manifest using this operator.

 Meta capabilities
 +++++++++++++++++

-Meta capabilities are **always** at the root of a capability definition, i.e., they precede all other keys in the tree representing the JSON object for a capability.
+Meta capabilities are **always** at the root of a block capability definition, i.e., they precede all other keys in the tree representing the JSON object for a capability.